 IIED is a policy and action research organisation.
 We promote sustainable development to improve livelihoods and protect the environments on which these livelihoods are built.
 We specialise in linking local priorities to global challenges.
 IIED is based in London and works in Africa, Asia, Latin America, the Middle East and the Pacific, with some of the world's most vulnerable people.
 We work with them to strengthen their voice in the decision-making arenas that affect them – from village councils to international conventions.

 Where are we?

-Based in Central London and a small office in Edinburgh.
+Based in Central London with an additional small office in Edinburgh.

 How big are we?

-IIED currently has 95 members of staff from a wide range of countries and backgrounds, and is continuing to grow.
-See our staff list for contact details.
-In addition, we host a number international fellows, interns and volunteers each year.
-In 2008-09, our income was £12.7m.
+IIED currently has around 140 members of staff from a wide range of countries and backgrounds, and is continuing to grow.
+See our staff list for details.
+In addition, we host a number of associates and interns each year.

 At IIED we offer a number of additional benefits to staff.
 These include:

 - A competitive salary for the sector, with annual cost-of-living-awards and incremental increases.
 We have also committed to paying the Living Wage

 - Twenty-five days' annual leave per year, increasing by one day for every completed two years' service – up to 30 days for full-time staff with 10 years' service

 - Three days paid time off during office closure at the end of every December